Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 - **Implement Azure Key Vault:** Allow users to create an Azure Key Vault for securely storing sensitive information.
 Enable teams to add and manage secrets within the Key Vault, ensuring both data security and easy accessibility.

-- **Secure network traffic:** Allow users to create virtual machines and configure network security groups for controlled access.
+- **Secure Network Traffic:** Allow users to create virtual machines and configure network security groups for controlled access.
 Enable teams to define inbound RDP rules and outbound security rules to manage network traffic and limit internet access.

-- **Manage access with RBAC:** Enable users to view and assign roles, streamlining access management.
+- **Manage Access with RBAC:** Enable users to view and assign roles, streamlining access management.
 Empower teams to monitor role assignments and efficiently remove roles to maintain security and compliance.

-- **Manage resource locks:** Allow users to verify and manage resource groups, ensuring they are properly protected and controlled.
+- **Manage Resource Locks:** Allow users to verify and manage resource groups, ensuring they are properly protected and controlled.
 Enable teams to add resource locks, test deletion actions, and remove locks as needed, striking a balance between safeguarding resources and maintaining operational flexibility.

-- **Implement resource tagging:** Empower users to create policy assignments for enforcing compliance and managing resource tagging.
+- **Implement Resource Tagging:** Empower users to create policy assignments for enforcing compliance and managing resource tagging.
 Provide teams with the ability to create storage accounts, view tagged resources, and delete policy assignments to ensure governance while maintaining flexibility.

 - **Create an Azure Policy:** Enable users to create policy assignments to enforce governance rules.
 Empower teams to test the Allowed Location policy and delete the assignment to ensure compliance and flexibility in resource management.

 - **Explore Microsoft Compliance Offerings:** Enable users to access Microsoft Compliance Offerings for managing compliance requirements.
 Empower teams to utilize the Service Trust Portal (STP) for detailed insights into security, privacy, and compliance controls.

-- **Use the Pricing Calculator:** Enable users to configure the TCO calculator to estimate total cost of ownership for cloud resources.
+- **Use the Pricing Calculator:** Enable users to configure the TCO calculator to estimate the total cost of ownership for cloud resources.
 Empower teams to review the results and save a copy for future reference and cost analysis.

 - **Calculate Composite SLAs:** Enable users to determine the SLA uptime percentage values for their application to ensure service reliability.
 Empower teams to calculate the Application Composite SLA percentage uptime for accurate performance tracking and service level assessment.